 Offshore Wind Energy – Clean Power from the Sea

 The use of wind energy generated out at sea has ushered in a new era of environmentally friendly energy production.
-In the future, wind farms in the North Sea and the Baltic Sea will play an important role in Germany's energy transition.
-By 2030, turbines off the coast of Germany will have a total capacity of 15 gigawatts –enough to provide clean power to as many as 15 million households.
+In 2018, offshore wind energy turbines produced roughly 18 Terrawatt-hours of clean electricity.
+By 2030, turbines off the coast of Germany will have a total capacity of 20 Gigawatts –enough to provide clean power to as many as 20 million households.
 This large-scale project is being supported by the German OFFSHORE WIND ENERGY Foundation, which was founded in 2005 at the initiative of the German offshore sector with support from the country's Environmental Ministry.

 Offshore: great power generation off the coast

 Offshore wind energy is all about using turbines to generate power out at sea.
 The biggest advantage is the constant, high wind speeds on the high seas, allowing offshore wind farms to produce twice as much power as comparable turbines on land.
 This aspect contributes to better power generation reliability.
 Offshore wind farms produce green power far more than 90 percent of the year, making them a form of renewable energy production that approaches baseload levels.
 Offshore wind energy therefore plays an important role in the energy transition (the large-scale move away from nuclear and fossil energy sources and toward renewable energy).